-Irrespective of your leather shoes are fully saturated or not, it is good to remove the insole from the walking boot.
+Irrespective of whether your leather shoes are fully saturated or not, it is good to remove the insole from the walking boot.
 Because you don’t identify moreover there is wetness stuck between the insole and the end of the shoes.

 It also allows the air to get out from the boot which reduces the chance that the pair odors and wrapping well along.
-Now, softly scrab the insole with a clean soft cloth or paper towel till removing all the moisture.
+Now, softly scrub the insole with a clean soft cloth or paper towel till removing all the moisture.

 3. Get Rid Of Lace

 If, your work boot gets wet and you want to clean it, ended up with a lace closure, and get rid of the lace from the shoes.
 Wahs it separately with liquid detergent, dirty washing cleaner, or soap.

 This is how you are starting the principle work- fill and cover the entire shoe with newspaper and let it be at least 24 hours.
 However, instead of the newspaper, you can also use tissue paper or spongy paper as well.

 It will grab all the water, and moisture with a few specks of dust from the shoes inside and outside without hitting the shape of the boot.
 Therefore, in one way it helps to peel leather.

 On the other hand, absorb all the water that gets inside and is stuck in the toe box, for instance, and other parts of the shoes.